 WHO WE ARE

-The Dry Lakes Racers Australia are the official sanctioning body for dry lakes racing in Australia.
+The Dry Lakes Racers Australia are the official sanctioning body for land speed racing in Australia.
 We conduct an annual event called Speed Week at Lake Gairdner in South Australia, Australia.
-Where cars, motorbikes and trucks that comply to the DLRA rules and regualtions run for one way speed records.
+Where cars, motorbikes and trucks that comply to the DLRA rules and regulations run for speed records.
 Speed Week attracts competitors from all over Australia and around the world to this amazing and unique location to try and go as fast as they can.

-Land Speed Racing is one of the earliest and purest forms of motorsport.
-It has a long and very illustrious history, with many famous and decorated people recognized for their association and endeavors to go faster than any man has before.
+Land Speed Racing is one of the earliest and purest forms of motor sport.
+It has a long and very illustrious history, with many famous and decorated people recognized for their association and endeavours to go faster than any man has before.
 The rules have basically remained unchanged since the very first event.
-As a sport, in the main, it does not attract a lot of corporate sponsorship, due in the main to the lack of recognition and coverage by the general media.
+As a sport, it is considered the last great amateur motor sport, in the main, it does not attract a lot of corporate sponsorship, due in the main to the lack of recognition and coverage by the general media.

 The Dry Lakes Racers Australia held it's first Speed Trials in the March of 1990 and has been doing so (weather permitting) ever since.
 It has attracted competitors from all over Australia, the United States of America, New Zealand and the UK.